-Field Description Use V Series 2 Select Yes for V Series 2 configuration.
-Select No for V Series 1 configuration.
+Field Description Use V Series 2 Select No for V Series 1 configuration.
 Monitoring Domain A name for the monitoring domain.
 Alias An alias used to identify the monitoring domain.
 URL The authentication URL is the Keystone URL of the OpenStack cloud.
 This IP address must be DNS resolvable.
 Refer to the OpenStack User Manual for more information on retrieving the authentication URL from the OpenStack.
 User Domain Name The domain name of your OpenStack authentication domain.
 Note: If you are using a separate domain for AUTH, enter that domain name as User Domain Name.
 If you are not using a separate domain, you can use the same domain for User and Project Domain Name.
 Project Domain Name The domain name of your OpenStack project.
 Project Name The name of the project used for OpenStack authentication.
 Region The region where the Project resides.
 You can find your region by running one of these commands, depending on your OpenStack version. keystone endpoint-list or openstack endpoint list or looking at the RC file in OpenStack to view your credentials.
 Username The username used to connect to your OpenStack cloud.
 Note: If you are using OVS mirroring, you must belong to a role that meets the OpenStack minimum requirements for OVS Mirroring.
 Refer to OVS Mirroring Prerequisites for more information.
 Password The password of your OpenStack cloud.
-Traffic Acquisition For V Series 2 configuration: Select the type of agent used to capture traffic for monitoring:
+Traffic Acquisition Method Select the type of agent used to capture traffic for monitoring:TaaSG-vTAP

-Field Description Method G-vTAP: If you select G-vTAP as the tapping method, the traffic is acquired from the G-vTAP Agents installed on the VMs.
-You must configure the G-vTAP Controller to monitor the G-vTAP Agents.
-OVS Mirroring: If you select OVS Mirroring as your tapping method, the traffic is acquired from the G-vTAP Agents installed on the hypervisors.
-Refer to OpenVSwitch (OVS) Mirroring for detailed information.
-You must configure the G-vTAP Controller to monitor the G-vTAP Agents.
-Tunnel: If you select Tunnel as the tapping method, you can use tunnels as a source where the traffic is directly tunneled to V Series nodes without deploying G-vTAP Agents or G-vTAP controllers.
-For V Series 1 configuration: Select the type of agent used to capture traffic for monitoring: TaaS G-vTAP OVS Mirroring None Note: None is used if you are not using the connection for tapping and are only launching the V Series nodes for processing traffic from other connection, such as Kubernetes.
-Projects to Monitor (Only for OVS Mirroring This field only appears for OVS Mirroring traffic acquisition method. • Click the Get Project List to view the list of projects. traffic acquisition method) Note: The Get Project List button will only work if all the OpenStack credentials have been provided.
-Refer to OVS Mirroring Prerequisites.
-Select projects that you want to monitor from the list.
+Field Description OVS MirroringNone NOTE: None is used if you are not using the connection for tapping and are only launching the V Series nodes for processing traffic from other connection, such as Kubernetes.
+Projects to Monitor (Only for OVS This field only appears for OVS Mirroring traffic acquisition method.
+Click the Get Project List to view the list of projects.
+Mirroring traffic acquisition Note: The Get Project List button will only work if all the OpenStack credentials have been provided.
+Refer to OVS Mirroring Prerequisites. method) Select projects that you want to monitor from the list.
 You can click Select None to clear existing selections or Select All to add all available projects to the connection configuration.
-Secure Mirror Traffic (Only for V Series 1) Check box to establish secure tunnel between G-vTAP Agents and GigaVUE V Series nodes (especially in a shared controller and GigaVUE V Series node configuration) Traffic Acquisition Tunnel MTU (Maximum Transmission Unit) (Only for V Series 2) The Maximum Transmission Unit (MTU) is the maximum size of each packet that the tunnel endpoint can carry from the G-vTAP Agent to the GigaVUE Cloud Suite V Series node.
-For GRE, the default value is 1450.
-For VXLAN, the default value is 1400.
-However, the G-vTAP Agent tunnel MTU should be 50 bytes less than the default MTU size.
+Secure Mirror Traffic Check box to establish secure tunnel between G-vTAP Agents and GigaVUE V Series nodes (especially in a shared controller and GigaVUE V Series node configuration)

 4. Click Save.
 The OpenStack Fabric Launch Configuration page appears.
-Refer to Configure GigaVUE Fabric Components for detailed information.
+Refer to Configure GigaVUE Cloud Suite for OpenStack Components for detailed information.

-Note: If GigaVUE-FM fails to connect to OpenStack, an error message is displayed specifying the cause of failure.
+NOTE: If GigaVUE-FM fails to connect to OpenStack, an error message is displayed specifying the cause of failure.
 The connection status is also displayed in Audit Logs, refer to About Audit Logs for more information.